We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Plot is the action in a story.
 It includes events, which build and grow as the story develops.
 There are five basic elements that make up a plot line.
 Discussing these elements is sufficient at this stage in learning, to help your child become familiar with the terms.

-You can grab a copy of the entire Mike Mulligan and His Steam Shovel Unit Study and Lapbook in an easy-to-print file at the end of this post.
+You can grab a copy of the Mike Mulligan and His Steam Shovel lessons, activities, and printables in an easy-to-print file at the end of this post.

-In addition to the unit study lessons, this file also includes these mini-books for your student to create a Mike Mulligan and His Steam Shovel Lapbook or Notebook:
+In addition to the unit study lessons, this file also includes these mini-books and printable pages for your student to create a Mike Mulligan and His Steam Shovel notebook:

 - Landform Cards